yousefalshaikh17/plant-simulator-game-ios/README.md

 ### Development & Features

-This game was developed for iOS using Swift.
+This game was developed for iOS using Swift and SpriteKit.
 Key milestones included:

 - Applied best practices for mobile development on iOS.
 - Made use of the iOS feature set, including gestures to control gameplay, such as adjusting the amount of water poured.